 Rob Pickels 20:31

 Yeah, and that fatigue resistance is really important here.
 So the sets were at 70% of their one rep max, just to give people an idea.
-And we’re talking a range of 11.4 to 10.3 reps on the percussion gun.
-And then in the control group, they went from about 11.3, down to eight reps at the end, so a lot of fatigue there.
+And we’re talking a range of 11.4 to 10.3 reps on the percussion gun – and then in the control group, they went from about 11.3 down to 8 reps at the end – so a lot of fatigue there.
 But the researchers note in this, that the percussive therapy has not been shown to improve jump height, it hasn’t been shown to improve strength necessarily.
-Nobody in this study was quote unquote, stronger or lift more not that they were looking for that.
-But what it did do was it perhaps decreased the fatigue that people were experiencing, allowing them to do more repetitions, which probably hopefully leads to them getting stronger, better adaptation.
+Nobody in this study was quote unquote “stronger or lift more” – not that they were looking for that – but what it did do was it perhaps decreased the fatigue that people were experiencing, allowing them to do more repetitions, which probably hopefully leads to them getting stronger,

 Rob Pickels 21:23